 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We identified a deficiency in internal control, described in the schedule of findings and questioned costs, issued under separate cover, as item 2021-001 that we consider to be a significant deficiency.
+However, material weaknesses or significant deficiencies may exist that were not identified.